notuxic/testrunner/BUILDING.md

 If the copies distributed to your users are hosted at the same location, such as a central git server where every user has its own repository, then you may want to build for a reduced binary size.
-This can be archieved by also building the standard-library, instead of using a prebuilt one.
+This can be achieved by also building the standard-library, instead of using a prebuilt one.

-First, install a rust-nightly toolchain and the neccessary component(s):
+First, install a rust-nightly toolchain and the necessary component(s):

 ```
 rustup toolchain install nightly